 The procedure for a complex wound in Portland can vary depending on the injury.
 It can be performed as an inpatient or as an outpatient procedure with local anesthesia, general anesthesia or a combination of local anesthesia and sedation.
 How long the surgery will take will be relative to the extent of the wound and how much reconstruction will be needed.

 You will feel some discomfort for the first few days following your surgery.
 Dr. Bartholomew can prescribe medication for the pain.
 You may have a prolonged bed rest depending on the extent of the surgery.
 Small tubes could be placed in your skin to drain fluid for a few days.
 It will then be removed.
 You may wear a cast or specialized dressing until the tissue has healed.

 You may need physical therapy and rehabilitation, which could involve a range of motion exercises for the joints.
 Based on the complexity of your reconstruction, you may have exercises going from sitting and to a standing position for up to six weeks.
 You should avoid lifting or pushing heavy objects for a couple of months to give your deep tissue time to heal properly.

-When you can return to work will depend on the severity of your original injury, the complexity of the surgery, and the time required for the rehabilitation process.
+When our Portland complex wound repair patients can return to work will depend on the severity of their original injury, the complexity of the surgery, and the time required for the rehabilitation process.
 A complex wound in Portland will allow you to deal with a serious injury and get the best surgical option for you.